-The paper continues elaborating on those topics and exands explanations hereafter.

 Evaluating Model Credibility

 Models include assumptions that need to be specified.
 Users need to know under what conditions the model is appropriate?
 This is a question asked by any modeler.

 More provenance information is needed for reuse and composition.
 Another investigator who wants to expand a model may need to know what the assumptions or design decisions were so they know how to appropriately modify or expand a model.
 A regulatory body might want to be able to trace a model back to the data sources which informed it.
 Someone who wants to re-train a model for a different cell type or tissue might want to trace the data back to know what aspects of the training data need to be replaced.
 Examples of information suggested to include are: